f-wolf/WorkerSelection/README.md

 are not directly selected at the start of the new period.

 ### Settings ###
 The settings sheet allows some fine-tuning.
+All possible settings can be found on the settings sheet of the example input.
+The order of the settings does not matter, but the key words must not be changed.
+WorkerSelection scans the first 100 lines, therefore empty lines can be used to structure the settings.

 ### "Date strings" ###